hetalang/heta-specifications/syntax.md

         comp @Compartment .= 10;
     end
     ```
-    Which is equivalent to
+    Equivalent to:
     ```heta
     #setNS { space: one, type: concrete };
     one::rec @Record .= 1;
     one::comp @Compartment .= 10;
     ```
-    or equivalent to the plain format
+    or equivalent to the plain format:
     ```heta
     {
         space: one,